mokit-dev/mokit-doc-mdbook/src/chap5-5.md

 Some other users may want the CAS(2,2) to contain the C-O bond, and some users may want the C-H bond.

 Here I will show how to swap two orbitals to get desired results.
 Using the ethanol as an example, assuming that we have perform a simple CASPT2(2,2)/cc-pVDZ calculation, the input file ethanol.gjf is shown below

 ```
 %mem=4GB
 %nprocshared=4
 #p CASPT2(2,2)/cc-pVDZ

-mokit{CASPT2_prog=ORCA}
+mokit{CASPT_prog=ORCA}

 0 1
 C     0.00000000  0.00000000  0.00000000